 “Are dental implant procedures painful?”

 Your comfort is always a priority.
 During implant placement, you are comfortably sedated.
 For a day or so afterwards, most do fine with over-the-counter pain medications, while some say they had no discomfort.
-We work with outstanding implant surgical specialists who can use advanced sedation techniques to give you a more comfortable dental experience with dental implant placement.
+We work with outstanding implant surgical doctors who can use advanced sedation techniques to give you a more comfortable dental experience with dental implant placement.

 “How much do dental implants cost?”